Difficulty

 Apply the Caulk

-- How to use a caulking gun for the first time will not be as difficult as one may think.
-Before you seal the area you need, do a practice run.
+- Learning how to use a caulk gun is straightforward.
+Before you seal the area, do a practice run.
 Squeeze out some of the caulk using the trigger onto a piece of paper.
 Practice as many times as you need to make sure the application is what you want.

-- It's recommended that in order to apply caulk efficiently, hold the caulk gun at a 45 degree angle.
-Then, apply pressure to the trigger and while keeping your hands steady as you move over the area that needs sealing.
+- In order to apply caulk efficiently, hold the caulk gun at a 45-degree angle.
+Then apply pressure to the trigger.
+While keeping your hands steady, move over the area that needs sealing.

 - Caulking requires a balance between slow and fast, so that the sealant isn't too thin or too thick.

-- Make sure as you move over the crack with the sealant that both hands remain on the caulk gun at all times, one adding pressure to the trigger while the other holds the gun steady.
+- As you move over the crack with the sealant, keep both hands on the caulk gun at all times.
+With one hand, add pressure to the trigger.
+Use the other hand to hold the gun steady.

 Smooth Over the Caulk

-- Once the caulk has been applied, even it out with a spoon or your finger.
-Run the spoon or finger over the caulk to smooth it out along the crack.
-Doing this makes the caulking less obvious and more aesthetically pleasing.
+- Once the caulk has been applied, even it out with a caulking finishing tool, caulking edger or your finger.
+Run the tool or finger over the caulk to smooth it out along the crack.
+Smoothing the caulk makes it less obvious and more aesthetically pleasing.

-- If at any point you run out of caulk while sealing, simply follow the previous steps to add in a new tube of caulk.
+- If you run out of caulk while sealing, simply follow the previous steps to add a new tube to the caulk gun.